SAP-samples/teched2025-IN162/exercises/ex3/ex3_2_details.md

 1. Navigate to the 'Integration and APIs' section from the 'Design' tab of your Integration Suite tenant.

-   Click on a Package titled 'TechEd 2025 IN162 - Solution Package
+   Click on a Package titled '**TechEd 2025 IN162 - Solution Package**

    <br>![](../ex3/images/ex162-32-1.png)
    <br>
-2. Navigate to the 'Artifacts' tab of this package, look for an Integration Flow titled 'Sales Order Event to Hana Vector DB for AI Grounding' and click on the '...'
+2. Navigate to the 'Artifacts' tab of this package, look for an Integration Flow titled '**Sales Order Event to Hana Vector DB for AI Grounding**' and click on the '...'
 Action button to bring up the action menu and click on 'Copy'.

    <br>![](../ex3/images/ex162-32-2.png)
    <br>